kubilus1/autoortho/README.md

 All testing is done on Ubuntu 20.04.
 Other Linux flavors ought to work as well.
 MacOS very likely *should* work, but I have no way of testing it.

-It's possible this technique would work on Windows with the [WinFSP](https://github.com/winfsp/winfsp) project, though I currently have no way of testing this.
+I have done basic testing on Windows 10 with the [WinFSP](https://github.com/winfsp/winfsp) project.
+So far this looks promising but I have no way of fully testing this with X-Plane so your mileage may vary.

 ## Known issues and limits
-* Currently I try to limit the cache to 4GB of memory, though it's possible it will exceed this in certain scenarios.
+* Currently I try to limit the cache to 2GB of memory, though it's possible it will exceed this in certain scenarios.
 * Not really possible to post-process the satellite photos.
 You get what you get.